These ground beef enchiladas are made with a homemade enchilada sauce, stuffed with Mexican beef and loaded with plenty of cheese!

 - Fresh Coriander/Cilantro, finely diced

-- In a large pan or pot over medium heat add 3 tbsp oil.
+- In a large pot or pan over medium heat add 3 tbsp oil.
 Once hot, stir in 3 tbsp flour.
-Stir in 3 tbsp tomato puree and fry it off for a couple of minutes.
-By now a paste should form and at this point very gradually begin adding in your stock, whisking as you go to avoid any lumps forming.
+Stir in 3 tbsp tomato puree and fry it off for a minute or so.
+By now a paste should form and at this point gradually begin adding in your stock, whisking as you go to avoid any lumps forming.

-- Once you've added the stock, season with 1-4 tbsp chilli powder, 1 tsp cumin, 1/2 tsp oregano, 1/4 tsp each onion & garlic powder and salt & pepper to taste.
-Take off heat and pour into jug to one side.
+- Once you've added the stock, season with chilli powder, cumin, oregano, onion powder, garlic powder and salt & pepper to taste.
+Simmer for a few mins to thicken, then remove from heat (it will thicken more as it rests).

-- In a pan over medium heat add a drizzle of oil, then add in onion, red pepper and garlic.
-Fry until it all softens and begins to brown, then add in beef.
+- In a large pan over medium heat add a drizzle of oil, then add in onion, red pepper and garlic.
+Fry until it all softens and begins to take on colour, then add in beef.
 Break up with a wooden spoon and fry until brown.

-- Spread 1/3 of your enchilada sauce in a 11" x 14" baking dish, then place in your enchiladas.
-Pour the rest of your sauce over the top.
-Make sure there's sauce in between enchiladas and between the ones touching the pan, just so the don't stick.
-Sprinkle over cheese then bake in the oven at 356F/180C for 25-30mins or until the cheese goes golden and gooey on top with the sauce bubbling.
+- Spread 1/4 of the enchilada sauce in a 11" x 14" baking dish, then place in the enchiladas seam-side-down.
+Sprinkle with cheese then bake in the oven at 350F/180C for 25-30mins, or until the cheese is golden and gooey on top with the sauce bubbling around the edges.

 - Sprinkle over coriander/cilantro whilst in the pan, then serve up individual portions with desired toppings!